-I realize that the bulk of Christendom does not support pacifism, but if you knew my background, you would understand why I am including it among the false doctrines.
+I realise that the bulk of Christendom does not support pacifism, but if you knew my background, you would understand why I am including pacifism among the false doctrines.

 Pacifism is an ideal, which we trust will attend us in our future life.
 It is impossible to imagine what the sociological world would look like today if all good people were pacifists.

 The Nazis would have overrun the world and all the Jews would have been exterminated.
 The terrorists in the world today would have free sway to destroy all the world’s democracies and economies.
 Women’s and children’s rights all around the world would be extinct and all decent religious groups would be condemned and executed.